-These types of faculty-driven events provide an open forum for ideas rooted in liberty to flourish among students.
-At IHS, we understand the importance of empowering faculty.
-We partner with you to create the tools and resources needed to produce an impactful, educationally-driven, liberty-based event at no cost.
-Through our Student Programs team, we seek to elevate the faculty teaching experience both in and out of the classroom, and devise content based around your specific programming needs.
-If you’re unsure of where to start, or have a need that’s not being met, IHS will work with you directly to create it.
+These faculty-driven events provide an open forum for ideas rooted in the classical liberal tradition.
+We partner with faculty by providing the resources and logistical support needed to create a robust learning opportunity for their students at no cost.
+Our Student Programs team is here to help with every aspect of the event so that faculty can focus on what they care about most: their students and the ideas.
+If you’re unsure of where to start or have a need that’s not being met, IHS will work with you directly to create it.

 IHS is your support system throughout the entire event and program building process.
 We offer free services, resources, and discussion materials for faculty to provide a comprehensive and in-depth exploration of classical liberal theories, including: